anchalbhalla/covid-analysis/README.md

 ### Data Exploration - Cognos Dashboard Visualizations
 Below is a representation of the dashboard I created.
 You can access the dashboard over here to try it out on your own:

+The  dashboard shows all the confirmed cases till now in different countries accross the globe.
+If if you hover over any point, it will show you the confirmed cases in that particular country.
+It also, shows the deaths, recovered and confrimed cases for each country.
+Cognos provides a very interactive feel, you can click on any country and monitor the situation of it.

+Another map is a comparion between of the number of cases in critical countries: UAE, Italy and China in the span of 2 months.
+We can see that the numbers are increasing expontially in Italy and China.
+And the graph is more linear when it comes to UAE.

-### AI Models - Trend Analysis
+### AI Models - Trend Analysis (Forecasting)

 ### Shiny Application